Call Now: (602) 830-3977

 How Often Should I Change My Air Filter to Maintain My Heating System?

-In the Phoenix area's dusty climate, it is generally recommended to check your filter monthly and replace it every 1 to 3 months, depending on the filter type and whether you have pets or allergies.
+In the Phoenix area's dusty climate, check your filter monthly and replace it every 1 to 3 months, depending on filter type and whether you have pets or allergies.
 A clean filter is the easiest way to prevent system failure and maintain efficiency.

 What Is the Average Lifespan of a Modern Furnace or Heat Pump?